thibaultduponchelle/thibaultduponchelle.github.io/_posts/2023-07-07-Open-Letter-To-Tim-O-Reilly-To-Free-The-Perl-Camel.md

 ## Past O'Reilly position on Camel
 - [Perl camel usage](https://web.archive.org/web/20180425080044/http://archive.oreilly.com/pub/a/oreilly/perl/usage) (webarchive)

 ![Perl Camel usage old](/assets/images/7it49w6as2ztukswo94v.png)

 > Non-commercial use
 >
 > We will license the camel image widely for open source products and non-commercial sites related to Perl, requiring only an acknowledgement of its trademark status and a link to www.perl.com.
 To request the camel artwork, please send email to permissions@oreilly.com, indicating where, how, and for what purpose you plan to use the image.
 Please note that we generally do not allow alterations of the Perl camel artwork.

-It sounds free at first but it's not at all :disappointed:
+It sounds free at first but it's not at all.

 Also note the following sentence (at the beginning) which sounds particularly rude: